 Simple interventions can increase dairy yield in India and Ethiopia

-Our projections demonstrate that it would be possible to increase production further than the existing baseline projections to 2030 for India and Ethiopia.
+We found that it would be possible to increase dairy production higher than the baseline projections to 2030 for India and Ethiopia.
 For example, dairy production in India is projected to increase by 65% to 2030 (see table).
 Our results show that with improved feeding and promoting changes in herd structures towards more cross-breed animals, or buffalo production, milk production could increase between 112-130% by 2030 (see table).

 Ethiopia has larger yield gaps than India, but this results partly from having a lower baseline.
 Ethiopian dairy production is expected to grow by 84% to 2030 under baseline conditions (see table).
 Alternative scenarios demonstrated a positive, but more variable production response, ranging from 97 to 242% depending on the improvement strategy selected (see table).
 Packages of interventions, including better feeding, crossbreeds and others, led to the highest potential gains.

 We found a very strong and statistically significant link between market access and farm performance in most sites.
 This suggests that efforts to improve market access should be an important component of institutional and policy interventions to close yield gaps.